- The cervical cap fits around the cervix.

 How effective is the cervical cap against pregnancy?

-If women use the cervical cap every time they have sexual intercourse and follow instructions every time, it is up to 91% effective.
+If a person uses the cervical cap every time they have sexual intercourse and follow instructions every time, it is up to 91% effective.
 This means that if 100 women use the cervical cap all the time and always use it correctly, 9 or more will become pregnant in a year.

 Although it’s obvious that the cervical cap is most effective against pregnancy when it is used all the time and always used correctly, perfect use hardly ever happens.
 If women use the cervical cap but not perfectly, it is only 71-86% effective.
-This means that if 100 women use the cervical cap, 14-29 women will become pregnant in a year.
+This means that if 100 people use the cervical cap, 14-29 people will become pregnant in a year.

 Can I douche?